 The reason we advise Touch of Winter over the excellent Shatterdive in PvE is that, in addition to the enhanced grenade effects, the extra Fragment slot means you can slot both Whisper of Torment (recharges grenade as you take damage) and either Whisper of Conduction (draws crystals to you) or Whisper of Fissures (increases the damage and blast radius of shattered crystals).

 When paired with the Charged with Light mods detailed above, which increase damage, Super recharge rate, and grenade energy recharge rate, this build becomes one of the most devastating endgame Hunter builds for solo, group, or even PvP activities.
 Though in PvP, you may want to ditch some of the Charged with Light mods for defence and switch-out Touch of Winter for Shatterdive.
 The weapon you choose is immaterial – just pick something you feel comfortable with.
-Stomp-EE5 make a great Exotic, as they have intrinsic high Mobility without sacrificing Discipline.
+Frost-EE5 make a great Exotic, as they boost Ability regen while you sprint.

 Destiny 2 Hunter build for PvP

-For us, the best Destiny 2 Hunter build for PvP in The Season of Plunder is this Phantom Menace Void build.
+For us, the best Destiny 2 Hunter build for PvP in Season of the Seraph is this Phantom Menace Void build.

 - Subclass: Void Nightstalker